Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Conclusions

 \section{Conclusions}

 In this work, we introduced \qrmax, the first model-based RL algorithm for discrete-action NMRDPs that exploits the decoupling between Markovian environment dynamics and non-Markovian rewards.
-We formally proved that \qrmax has PAC guarantees, i.e., converges to an $\varepsilon$-optimal policy with polynomial sample complexity, and empirically demonstrated that, on an extended Office gridworld benchmark, it significantly reduces the number of required interactions compared to both model-free and standard model-based approaches (with and without reward-machine access).
-We also described \bqrmax, an extension that leverages SimHash to handle continuous-state NMRDPs without manual gridding or neural approximators, achieving fast and stable learning and, under mild smoothness and discretisation assumptions, admitting a conditional PAC-MDP guarantee formalised in the supplementary material.
-Across the benchmarks we consider, \qrmax and its variants exhibit higher sample efficiency, good scalability to complex tasks, reduced use of computational resources, and easier hyper-parameter tuning compared with the baselines we evaluate.
-Future directions include extending the factorization framework to Deep RL techniques, handling stochastic reward machines \citep{Corazza_Gavran_Neider_2022}, learning reward models automatically, and exploring its extension to multi-agent scenarios.
+We prove that \qrmax is PAC-MDP, i.e., all but a polynomial number of interaction steps are $\varepsilon$-optimal with high probability, and show on an extended Office grid-world benchmark that it substantially reduces the required interactions compared to both model-free and standard model-based approaches.
+We also described \bqrmax, which leverages SimHash to handle continuous-state NMRDPs without manual gridding or neural approximators; under mild smoothness and discretization assumptions, it admits a conditional PAC-MDP guarantee (see Appendix).
+Across our benchmarks, \qrmax and its variants exhibit higher sample efficiency and scalability, reduced computational cost, and easier hyper-parameter tuning than the evaluated baselines.
+Future directions include extending the factorization framework to deep RL techniques, handling stochastic RMs~\cite{Corazza_Gavran_Neider_2022}, learning reward models automatically, and extending the approach to multi-agent scenarios, where reward machines have already been used for cooperative and concurrent multi-agent RL~\cite{Neary2021RewardMachines,Trapasso2025MAPRL}.